Deciding to go back to school after taking time off to build a career or spend time with your family can be daunting.

 Full or part-time students with financial need are eligible.
 The primary goal of WISP is to help women who have been separated from their abusive partner for at least one year.

-Applications are accepted on an ongoing basis, and you can apply online on their website.
+Applications are accepted on an ongoing basis, and you can apply online on the WISP website.

 Scholarships for women make going back to school possible

-If you’ve been thinking of going back to school fir a while but have put it off due to costs, make sure you check out all of your grant and scholarship options.
+If you’ve been thinking about going back to school for a while, but have put it off due to costs, make sure you check out all of your grant and scholarship options.

 There are many scholarships for women that are designed to help them meet their educational and professional goals.
 These, in turn, can help reduce your costs and prevent you from taking on too much student loan debt.